mongodb/mongo-scala-driver/docs/reference/content/bson/macros.md

 val codecRegistry = fromRegistries( fromProviders(classOf[ClubMember], classOf[Person], classOf[Address]), DEFAULT_CODEC_REGISTRY )
 ```

+{{% note %}}
+The 2.2.0 version of the driver introduces automatic default value support in case classes.

+There is one limitation when using default values with Macros; the Scala compiler cannot create the Codec for the case class in it's
+companion object.
+It results in an error message similar to: `value apply$default$1 is not a member of object MyObject`.
+To fix simply
+create the Codec in an alternative Object.
+{{% /note %}}

 ## Sealed classes and ADTs

 Hierarchical class structures are supported via sealed classes.
 Each subclass is handled specifically by the generated codec, so you only